allan-tulane/cmps2200-assignment-05/assignment-05.md

 **2a)** You realize the greedy algorithm you devised above doesn't work in Fortuito.
 Give a simple counterexample that shows that the greedy algorithm does not produce the fewest number of coins.
+Please discuss why greedy algorithm cannot work optionally.

 **enter answer in `answers.md`**

-**2b)** Since you paid attention in Algorithms class, you realize that while this problem does not have the greedy choice property it does have an optimal substructure property.
-State and prove this property.

-**enter answer in `answers.md`**

-**2c)** Use this optimal substructure property to design a dynamic programming algorithm for this problem.
+**2b)** Use this optimal substructure property to design a dynamic programming algorithm for this problem.
 If you used top-down or bottom-up memoization to avoid recomputing solutions to subproblems, what is the work and span of your approach?